 What is gene and cellular therapy?

-Gene and cell therapy is a technique used to treat or prevent disease.
+Gene and cell therapy is a way to treat or prevent disease.

-When a gene mutation (a permanent change in the DNA sequence) causes a protein to be missing or faulty, gene and cell therapy may be able to restore the normal function of that protein.
-There are several different approaches to gene therapy:
+When a gene mutation (a permanent change in the DNA) causes certain cells in your body to stop working properly or stop working at all, gene and cellular therapy can potentially restore the normal function to those cells.
+There are different approaches to gene and cellular therapy:

-- Replacing the disease-causing sequence of a gene with a healthy copy of that sequence
+• Replacing the disease-causing segment of the gene with a health version.

-Lurie Children’s offers a variety of FDA-approved therapies for various medical conditions and continues to investigate ways to offer more.
+Lurie Children’s provides a range of FDA-approved therapies for various medical conditions and continually explores new avenues for treatment advancement through clinical studies.

 Spinal Muscular Atrophy (SMA)

-- Zolgensma (Onasemonogene Abeparvovec): Zolgensma was the second FDA approved treatment for SMA.
+• Zolgensma (Onasemonogene Abeparvovec): Zolgensma is a one-time gene therapy treatment and the second FDA approved treatment for SMA.
 In May 2019, Zolgensma was approved for all patients with SMA under the age of two.
 Zolgensma targets the genetic cause of SMA by replacing the missing SMN1 gene.
 The SMN1 gene is critical to motor neuron cell survival.
 It is made up of a new SMN gene that is placed inside a viral vector called adeno-associated virus 9 (AAV9).
 This vector travels through the body to deliver the new gene.
 Once the new gene has been delivered, the motor neuron cells will now be able to produce SMN protein.

 Duchenne Muscular Dystrophy (DMD)